ralphr123/python-openai-workshop/README.md

 ## Workshop implementation

 If you are a workshop organizer and are trying to apply this starter code to your own event, you will need to create your own OpenAI resources and encrypt their keys into .env1.gpg files using the GPG command line tool.
+You will need to fork this repo and update the /env folder with your own encrypted .env files.

-The environment files expect three keys to be set:
+The Python starter code expects three keys to be set:

 1. OPENAI_API_KEY: Your OpenAI API key
 2. OPENAI_API_BASE: The base URL for the OpenAI API